electricg/mobi-fav-stations/README.md

 #### TODO

 - [x] zebra table
-- [ ] better style for the edit description in the table
 - [x] show loading visual in the "load information" button
-- [ ] better "first time" experience
-- [ ] check all the "empties"
-- [ ] install offline sw only when clicking the "install" button
+- [x] install offline sw only when clicking the "install" button
 - [x] personal configuration to show/hide classics/ebikes/docks
 - [x] personal configuration for a more compact layout
 - [x] when "show all stations" scroll to put the table to the top